diginatu/nagome/docs/plugin.md

 Connection
 ----------

-Plugins communicate with Nagome process using JSON in stdin/out or TCP connection.
+Plugins communicate with a Nagome process using JSON in stdin/out or TCP connection.
 Each JSON message is sent line by line from Nagome.
 Plugins don't have to keep this rule.